gabrielmendes98/clean-arch-react/README.md

 on.
 The implementation of services should be based on interfaces defined within the application layer.

+Converts data from data layers to use case or entity layers.

 ## User Interface Layer

 This layer is also called as Presentation.
 Presentation Layer contains the UI